Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Conclusions

 Assuming $\alpha_i \propto \Omega_{\rm DE}(a)$, we investigated three distinct classes of Horndeski models, each characterized by different properties in the linear perturbations.
-Our results, analyzed using this basis, are broadly consistent with no running of the Planck mass ($c_M = 0$), as expected from general relativity (GR), while showing some possible small departure of braiding term, $\alpha_B$, from zero.
-This could reflects projection effects, potential systematics in the data or something else and needs further exploration.
-These findings underscore the critical role of growth and lensing measurements in constraining modifications to gravity.
+Our results, analyzed using this basis, are broadly consistent with no running of the Planck mass ($c_M = 0$), as expected from general relativity (GR), {while consistently showing mild departures in $\alpha_B$, from its GR value of zero}. {This could indicate projection effects, potential systematics in the data, or new physics beyond $\Lambda\rm CDM$ and deserves further exploration.} These findings underscore the critical role of growth and lensing measurements in constraining modifications to gravity.
 Below, we summarize the main results for each class:

 No Braiding ($\alpha_B = 0$): Assuming a \lcdm\ expansion history, the combined DESI (BAO+FS)+DESY5SN+CMB data constrains $c_M < 1.14$ at the $95\%$ confidence level, in agreement with the expectations from GR ($\alpha_M=0$).
 No-Slip Gravity ($\alpha_B = -2\alpha_M$): In this scenario, the relationship $\alpha_B = -2\alpha_M$ fixes the gravitational potentials such that $\Psi = \Phi$.
 Consequently, lensing is closely tied to the growth of structures.
 Our analysis yields $c_M = -0.51 \pm 0.21$, which is consistent with GR within 2-$\sigma$.
 Running \& Braiding ($\alpha_B$, $\alpha_M$): For this case, we find that DESI full-shape measurements are crucial for constraining $\alpha_M$.
 However, they are insufficient to fully break degeneracies with $\alpha_B$, leading to a mild deviation of $\alpha_B$ from 0.
-Combining DESI full-shape constraints with CMB lensing and weak lensing measurements proves essential to disentangle the effects of the running term $\alpha_M$ and the braiding term $\alpha_B$, thereby recovering consistency with GR.
-In summary, while the combined DESI (FS+BAO)+DESY5SN+CMB data yield results consistent with GR when $\alpha_B = 0$, there is a slight preference for $c_B > 0$ when the braiding term $\alpha_B$ is allowed to vary.
-This preference is more pronounced in the absence of lensing constraints.
-When CMB lensing data are included, the constraints shift back towards $c_B \to 0$ and is consistent with GR.
+Combining DESI full-shape constraints with CMB lensing and weak lensing measurements will prove essential for disentangling the effects of the running $\alpha_M$ and the braiding $\alpha_B$ in upcoming analyses. {In summary, while the combined DESI (FS+BAO)+DESY5SN+CMB data yield results consistent with GR when $\alpha_B$ is set to zero, {there is a mild yet consistent preference for $c_B > 0$} when this braiding term $\alpha_B$ is allowed to vary.
+This preference is more pronounced in the absence of lensing constraints.} {More work is needed to explore the origin of such departure from GR and whether it is due to unknown systematic effects or new physics, and we leave that for future studies. }